Headscratchers / Foster's Home for Imaginary Friends

 Or maybe the part of the personality that the imaginary friend represents is actually taken out of the kid to create it (hence the opposing personality thing), and Mac was a Jerkass before he gave that part of his personality to Bloo.

 about this...if that's true, say an imaginary friend gets adopted by a compatible, loving kid.
-Couple of weeks later, his original creator dies in an auto wreck.
+A couple of weeks later, his original creator dies in an auto wreck.
 So, the imaginary friend "dies" (ceases to exist), too.
 That would suck big-time for the kid who adopted him!

 Well, in one episode, a new imaginary friend states that his creator went 'up there' and points up.
-Of course he meant that he went to Canada, but Herriman and Frankie naturally thought he meant he died.
-Since they offered condolences instead of wondering why he still exists, I say it is safe to assume they do NOT disappear when their creator dies.
+Of course, he meant that he went to Canada, but Herriman naturally thought he meant he died.
+Since he offered condolences instead of wondering why he still exists, I say it is safe to assume they do NOT disappear when their creator dies.

 The whole point of the series is that Imaginary friends can exist.
 Why then, couldn't the characters just imagine convenient friends to solve any problem they're dealing with?